-Video animation has been admissible in several court cases across the country.
+Video animation has been admissible in several court cases across the country, demonstrating “Mechanism of Injury”.
 As stated by the Colorado Court of Appeals, Div.
 V in the case of People vs Cauley, the admissibility of the video animation as demonstrative evidence in a court case is dependent on its authenticity under Criminal Rule of Evidence 901; its relevance under Criminal Rule of Evidence 401 and 402(3); its fair and accurate representation of the evidence to which it relates and its probative value that is not substantially outweighed by the danger of unfair prejudice under Criminal Rule of Evidence 403.

 In the case of People vs Cauley, the video animation presented by the prosecution was for a demonstration of the mechanism of an injury and it was admissible.
 Here is the summary of the case by the Colorado Court of Appeals, Div.
 V;